Oguama77/Oguama77/README.md

 Data Scientist
 ------------------------------------

-I am a data scientist with a passion for rehabilitation engineering.
+I am a data scientist with a passion for AI applications in medicine.
 My goal is to develop AI-enabled assistive technologies that will push the boundaries of what is possible and impact individuals on a personal level.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [oguamaprosperity@gmail.com](mailto:oguamaprosperity@gmail.com)